Grill masters swear by wet aging when it comes to having the ultimate tender brisket.

 Wet Aging Wrapped

-As you can see, wet aging is not a complicated process.
-Knowing the date your meat was processed, and having some patience will result in a delicious, tender brisket every time.
+As you can see, the wet aging process is not complicated.
+Knowing the date your meat was processed, and having some patience will result in a delicious, tender beef brisket every time.
+Don’t be afraid to experiment with different seasonings, rubs, and sauces.
+Try also various cooking methods to be sure how you like your wet-aged brisket the most.
+Bon Apetit!